CTechDigitalpt/sneaky-snake-game/README.md

 Welcome to **Sneaky Snake**, a modern take on the classic Snake game!
 This project is built using HTML, CSS, and JavaScript, and includes exciting features to enhance your gaming experience.

 The game is called "Sneaky Snake" because of the snake's ability to slip through walls and appear on the opposite side – a sneaky maneuver that adds a strategic element to the classic gameplay.
-Unlike traditional snake games where walls mean instant death, our sneaky serpent can navigate the playing field with cunning movements that reward tactical thinking.
+Unlike traditional snake games where walls mean instant death, this sneaky serpent can navigate the playing field with cunning movements that reward tactical thinking.
+I was intending on adding other features to make it a bit more exciting but we'll see if popularity and or any donations come my way to justify spending the time on adding more features to sneaky snake.

-## Features
+## Current Features

 - **Classic Gameplay**: Navigate the snake to eat food and grow longer while avoiding collisions.
 - **Customizable Colors**: Change the snake and food colors with a simple button click.